brimaz/sorcerers-ledger/README.md

 EBAY_SANDBOX_ENV=False
 ```

-The `config.py` file will automatically load these values from the `.env` file.
+The `config.py` file automatically loads these values from the `.env` file and exposes the eBay endpoint constants used throughout the scripts. `batch_update.py` obtains a fresh OAuth token when needed and writes it to the environment so downstream scripts (such as `ebay_parser.py`) can access `EBAY_ACCESS_TOKEN`.

 ### Usage

 1.  **Generate and Manage Card Data:**

-    The `batch_update.py` script is responsible for fetching the latest card data from the TCGplayer API, generating a new `card_data.json` file in the `card-data/` directory, archiving the previous day's `card_data.json` with a timestamp, and deleting any archived files older than 8 days.
+    The `batch_update.py` script is responsible for fetching the latest card data from the eBay Buy API, generating a new `card_data.json` file in the `card-data/` directory, archiving the previous day's `card_data.json` with a timestamp, and deleting any archived files older than 8 days.
+It also computes current/sold averages per set and rarity before writing output.

     **Important:** Make sure your virtual environment is activated before running Python scripts.